TBouderlique/human_face_development/README.md

-jupyter notebooks and yml conda env files to analyse the human development face spatial data.
+jupyter notebooks and yml conda env files to analyse the human development face data.